Ramages/Ramages/README.md

 ### Hi there 👋
+##  I am very passionate about cybersecurity, preferably as a red teamer

 <!--
 **Ramages/Ramages** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.